-The Design and Technology Department at UCS comprises 5 full-time teachers, including the Head of Department.
-Additionally the department is also supported by a full-time technician and a term time only technician.
+The Design and Technology Department at UCS comprises five full-time teachers, including the Head of Department.
+Additionally the department is also supported by two technicians.
 Design and Technology is part of the core curriculum for all pupils in years 7 and 8 with most of the year choosing it for year 9.